virtual-labs/exp-forced-vibration-iiith/experiment/theory.md

 Forced vibration is of two types:
 1. undamped forced vibration
 2. damped forced vibration
-Undamped forced vibration : The differential governing equation for system without damping is m¨¹ + ku = posin¦Øt where, m = mass; ü = acceleration; k = stiffness; u = displacement; ωn= natural frequency; po= amplitude of force.
+Undamped forced vibration : The differential governing equation for system without damping is mü + ku = posinωt where, m = mass; ü = acceleration; k = stiffness; u = displacement; ωn= natural frequency; po= amplitude of force.
 Solution of the given equation is